FUSEEProjectTeam/Fusee/README.md

 # RobotArm_Inverse_Kinematics
+Welcome to the RobotArm Demo FUSEE App, which illustrates a method to control a robot arm using inverse kinematics.

+`RobotArm_Inverse_Kinematics.cs` contains the source code for the working FUSEE application.
+The model of the arm and pincer was created using Blender and importat as `.fus` file.

+## Basics
-This is an example of a robot arm that can be moved using inverse kinematics.
-Instead of directly controlling the angles of the joints, you can controll a pointer (which is initially hidden within the upmost joint).
-The arm will then automatically adjust to follow the position of the pointer.
-The pincer of the arm is programmed to always stay parallel to the ground.
+The arm is controled using inverse kinematics.
+In this case it follows a pointer which is initially hidden within the upmost joint (behind the pincer), adjusting the angles of the joints automatically in the process.
+The pincer will always stay parallel to the ground, but can be opened and closed.

 ## Controls

-* Camera: Press and hold the left mouse button and move the mouse to rotate the camera around the arm.
+* Camera: Press and hold the `left mouse button` and move the mouse to rotate the camera around the arm.
-* Arm: To move the pointer, use the arrow keys to navigate it along the x-z-plane, and "w" and "a" to move it along up and down (along the y-axis).
+* Arm: To move the pointer, use the `arrow keys` to navigate it along the x-z-plane, and `W` and `A` to move it along up and down (along the y-axis).
-* Pincer: Press "o" to open/close the pincer.
+* Pincer: Press `O` to open/close the pincer.

 ## Math
 To make the arm follow the movements of the pointer, we need to calculate the rotation of the foot around the y-axis, as well as the two joints around the z-axis. *Note: Due to orientation in FUSEE, the signs might be switched in the actual program.*